unknownue/unknownue.github.io/docs/INTRODUCTION.md

 2. **Posts Section (/posts)**
    - Blog posts listing page
    - Individual post pages at `/posts/{slug}`
-   - Posts are organized by date and can be filtered by tags/categories
+   - Posts are organized by date and can be filtered by tags

 3. **Projects Section (/projects)**
    - Showcases personal and open source projects
    - Individual project pages at `/projects/{slug}`
-   - Projects are organized by date and can be filtered by tags/categories
+   - Projects are organized by date and can be filtered by tags

 4. **About Page (/about)**
    - Personal information and site description